MiMickyyy/Noroantibody/README.md

 This is intentional.
 The repository is meant to be deployable and inspectable without becoming unmanageable in size.

-## Relationship to `Noroantibody_AC`
-The BIEN225 conversion is maintained separately in `Noroantibody_AC`.

-This repository is the structural-design foundation.
-The CA repository builds on the phase conclusions and selected candidates from this pipeline but is not required to understand or reproduce the pipeline itself.

 ## Recommended Citation-Style Summary
 > `Noroantibody` implements a staged computational redesign workflow for a Norovirus nanobody, beginning with hotspot-guided structural exploration and ending with region-focused local maturation in which WT remains the stability reference while designed candidates increasingly favor an alternative, CDR1-sensitive interface mode.